 Q: When does flu season start?

-A: It’s usually between December and February, but we don’t know exactly when it’s going to hit each year or how severe it will be.
-That is why it is important to have your child vaccinated as soon as the vaccine becomes available.
+A: Influenza viruses typically circulate year-round, however in most years in the Northern Hemispehere, flu activity is highest in December and February, but we don’t know exactly when it’s going to hit each year or how severe it will be.
+The COVID-19 pandemic has changed the timing of many other respiratory viruses, and influenza may also follow a different pattern this year.
+That is why it is important to have your child vaccinated as soon as possible.

-Q: What’s the most important thing parents can do to prepare for flu season?
+Q: What’s the most important thing parents can do to prepare for flu season this year, given the ongoing COVID-19 pandemic?

-A: It’s really important to have everybody in the whole family vaccinated.
-The recommendation is for everybody six months and above to have the flu vaccine each year.
+A: It’s important to have everybody in the whole family vaccinated against the flu.
+The recommendation is for everybody 6 months and above to have the flu vaccine each year.
 That is by far the best way to be prepared for the flu.

 Q: Why do you need a flu vaccine every year?